-This is the substantive training post and competition is tough as our Division only has 5 funded registrar posts.
-Contracts are awarded for 4 years, but consideration is being given to increasing this to 5 years nationally.
-All registrars at UCT are expected to complete the exams set by the College of Neurosurgeons of South Africa*, as well as complete a research dissertation for the degree MMed (Neurosurgery)**.
-Registrars rotate through the three GSH firms, D13 ICU and HCU and RCWMCH.
-Special 3 month rotations for research or clinical neuroscience may be arranged.
+A registrar contract is awarded for four years in the first instance but this is often extended by a year to ensure adequate training, and consideration is being given to increasing registrar training in neurosurgery to five years nationally.
+All registrars at UCT are expected to complete the exams set by the College of Neurosurgeons of South Africa, as well as complete a research dissertation for the degree MMed (Neurosurgery).
+Registrars rotate through the three Groote Schuur Hospital neurosurgical firms, neurocritical care and paediatric neurosurgery.
+Special three-month rotations for research or clinical neuroscience may be arranged.

-Our unit takes on at least three ‘supernumerary’ registrars who have committed to returning home to develop neurosurgery in their own countries.
-A number of alumni have already returned home to provide much-needed services not only to their countries, and have been able to publish their experience in leading journals.
+Although only South African citizens and permanent residents may be appointed to funded registrar posts, we welcome trainees from other African countries who are funded independently.
+The Division of Neurosurgery is committed to the University’s vision to internationalise UCT through developing human resources for healthcare in Africa supernumerary’ registrars.
+Depending on training capacity, we take on additional trainees from elsewhere in Africa who have committed to returning home to develop neurosurgery in their own countries.
+A number of alumni have already returned home to provide much-needed services to their countries, and have been able to publish their experience in leading journals.

-One of our long-term goals is to help build sufficient expertise in East Africa so that truly world-class training centres can be established in that part of our continent.
-Our most recent graduate, Dr Peter Ssenyonga, has recently returned to Uganda where he is one of two fellowship-certified neurosurgeons offering Neurosurgical care in Uganda.
-Working with fellow GSH alumnus Dr John Mugamba at CURE Hospital, he will be treating patients from Sudan, Kenya, DRC, Rwanda, Tanzania, Eritrea, Ethiopia and as far afield as Mauritius.
+One of our graduates, Dr Emmanuel Wegoye, recently returned to Uganda where he is one of two fellowship-certified neurosurgeons offering neurosurgical care.
+Working with fellow Groote Schuur Hospital alumnus Dr John Mugamba at CURE Children’s Hospital of Uganda (CCHU), he treats patients from Sudan, Kenya, DRC, Rwanda, Tanzania, Eritrea, Ethiopia and as far afield as Mauritius.
 Uganda itself has a population of 31 million, of which 15 million are children under the age of 15 years.
-Our most recent appointee Dr Emmanuel Wegoye will spend the next five years training in our department before also returning to CCHU.
+Our most recent appointee Dr Tomson Katungi has almost completed his training in our department and will soon be returning to CCHU.

 Senior members of the Division have been invited to Zimbabwe, Zambia, Uganda, Kenya, Nigeria, Morocco and Egypt to teach and examine.
 Our expanding role in Africa was underscored by the election of Professor Fieggen as inaugural President of the Continental Association of African Neurosurgical Societies (CAANS).